-There are many potential causes of rectal discharge, including gastrointestinal conditions, sexually transmitted infections, and bowel-related conditions.
+There are many possible causes of rectal discharge, including gastrointestinal conditions, sexually transmitted infections, and bowel-related conditions.

 This article will cover rectal discharge in more detail, including its causes, other symptoms, and treatments.